-The majority of the courses offered in the nonprofit concentration will contain one or more practice projects with nonprofit organizations.
-A student may not undertake more than 50% of his or her projects with a single nonprofit agency.
+The majority of the courses offered in this program will contain an applied consulting project, completed on behalf of a nonprofit organization.
+A student may not undertake more than 50% of his or her applied projects with a single nonprofit client.

-The terminal project for this degree is a portfolio of demonstrated competencies which will be evidenced by a submission of no fewer than three practice projects with accompanying supporting documents, a narrative explaining the process you undertook to complete each assignment, and the impact the assignments had on the nonprofit agency with which the student worked.
-In addition, each student will be asked to prepare a synthesis of what he or she learned in the core Leadership classes.
-The students' portfolios will be evaluated by a nonprofit program faculty member and an external practitioner.
+The terminal project for this degree is a portfolio of demonstrated competencies which will be evidenced by a submission of no fewer than three applied projects with accompanying supporting documents.
+Each portfolio will be evaluated by a nonprofit program faculty member and an external executive level nonprofit practitioner.